seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 **The Verification**

-Run the script in development mode using the `dev` script we defined in `package.json` back in Step 2:
+Run the script in development mode using the `dev` script we defined in `package.json`:

 ```bash
 npm run dev